akhikolla/akhikolla.github.io/_posts/2020-09-23-Prototyping-Realistic-Input-Generation.md

 ==6879== ERROR SUMMARY: 7 errors from 7 contexts (suppressed: 0 from 0)

 ```
-The Valgrind trace in short shows the following errors:
+The valgrind trace in short shows the following errors:

 ```R
 > library(RcppDeepState)